d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

     else:
         assert len(X.shape) in (2, 4)
         if len(X.shape) == 2:
-            # When using a fully-connected layer, calculate the mean and
+            # When using a fully connected layer, calculate the mean and
             # variance on the feature dimension
             mean = X.mean(axis=0)
             var = ((X - mean) ** 2).mean(axis=0)